PART

 3.THE VERB

-The verb is an action which is done by the subject on the object.
+The verb is an action which is done

 E.g. Ali fight with Aslam.